FBRDNLMS/NLMSvariants/bin/README.md

 You can see the size has been reduced to the max pixel size of the image.
 Only limiting factor is HDD/SSD space.
 Logfiles can get quite big in size.
 ![alt text](https://github.com/FBRDNLMS/NLMSvariants/blob/master/img/big_input.png "ANSI_C/C++ bin, overview of args")

-Logs are created by default for:
+Logs are created by default:
 + input data (pixels of __PPM__ file)
 + created weigths
 + each nlms function.Predicted value, input value and error value as well as square mean and deviation